Last Updated on Oct 22, 2024 by Vanessa Sequeira

 Unforeseen events before and during the pandemic

-In early 2019, a fire in Ukraine impacted the production of the packaging material of semiconductors.
+In early 2019, a fire in Ukraine impacted the production of semiconductor packaging material.
 In March 2021, a fire in Japan’s Renesas fabrication (fabs) facility forced the microcontroller production to go offline for 3 months.
 Most of its chips supported the automotive industry.
 At the same time, a cargo ship stuck in the Suez Canal blocked the passage for over a week, impacting the chip delivery in transit.

 In October 2021, staffing shortages resulted in 77 ships getting bottlenecked outside the Los Angeles and Long Beach docks.
-In the following year, in February, an ice storm in Texas resulted in a power outage and forced Samsung, NXP, and Infineon fabs to halt production.
+In February of the following year, an ice storm in Texas resulted in a power outage and forced Samsung, NXP, and Infineon fabs to halt production.

 The COVID pandemic

-The challenges only escalated in 2020 when the pandemic-triggered lockdowns across the globe forced semiconductor manufacturing companies to stop production.
+Challenges escalated in 2020 when pandemic-triggered lockdowns forced semiconductor manufacturing companies in India on the stock market to stop production.
 The auto sector, which accounted for most of the demand, cut down its orders, anticipating a drastic fall in car sales.

-But with businesses going through digital transformation, the demand for chips shot from newer products like home IT equipment, smartphones, and recreational products like PlayStations and VR headsets.
+However, with businesses undergoing digital transformation, the demand for chips has shot from newer products like home IT equipment, smartphones, and recreational products like PlayStations and VR headsets.
 This meant that the semiconductor market had to transition from producing lower-cost car chips to expensive processors for consumer goods.

 With a huge gap in demand and supply, things got messy.
-And by the time economies started opening up, the demand from the auto industry added to the existing orders of consumer goods.
+By the time economies started opening up, demand from the auto industry had added to the existing consumer goods orders.
 Thus began the automotive chip shortage.

 Geopolitical issues between the US and China